 IRS Tax Form 1040X is the Amended U.S. Individual Income Tax Return.
 It is designed for taxpayers who need to correct mistakes made on Tax Form 1040, Tax Form 1040A, Tax Form 1040EZ, Tax Form 1040NR, or Tax Form 1040NR-EZ.
 To make a revision to your already-filed tax return, you'll need to submit Form 1040X as well as a new completed tax return (Form 1040, etc.).

-You must file an amendment if you need to do any of the following:
+You must file a Form 1040X amendment if you need to do any of the following: